-Good Medicine: The Benefits of Massage Posted by Tiffany Amorosino on April 3, 2013 in
+Good Medicine: The Benefits of Massage Posted by Tiffany Amorosino in

 Many people think of a massage as pampering, or a way to relax after a stressful day.
 In reality, a massage can be so much more when conducted by a professional, including a potent healing therapy.

 Varying massage therapy styles offer different benefits.
-In this article we’ll look at some of the most popular massage therapy techniques and examine the approach and benefits of each treatment.
+In this guide we’ll look at some of the most popular massage therapy techniques and examine the approach and benefits of each treatment.

 Most people have probably heard of Swedish massage therapy.
 This type of treatment involves a combination of long, kneading strokes and shorter, rhythmic taps to target the top layer of muscles.
 These massage strokes can also be combined joint movement depending on your needs.
 The overall goal of most Swedish massage treatments is to relieve muscle tension and provide relaxation.
 Many clients will also feel a renewed sense of energy after a Swedish massage.

 Deep Tissue Massage